 If the property continues to be unused, unoccupied and unsold from 1 January 2025 onwards, the land will be liable for VRLT at the rate of 1% until it is sold.

 A property owner must have the exemption in place before the concessionary rate of 1% is applied.
 Once they have the exemption, the concessionary rate will be applied automatically.
-There is no need for a property owner to apply for it.
+There is no need for a property owner to apply for the concessionary rate.

 The 2026 VRLT year is the first year the concessionary rate can apply as it is based on 2025 vacancies.